AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 #include_code initialize /yarn-project/noir-contracts/src/contracts/schnorr_account_contract/src/main.nr rust

 Once initialized, an ImmutableSingleton's value remains unchangeable.
 This method can only be called once.

+### `is_initialized`

+An unconstrained method to check if the ImmutableSingleton has been initialized.

+#include_code is_initialized /yarn-project/aztec-nr/aztec/src/state_vars/immutable_singleton.nr rust

 ### `get_note`